-In semester one you will study at the Adam Smith Business School in Glasgow, where our Gilmorehill campus is also home to The Hunterian.
-Semester two will be spent at the School of Interdisciplinary Studies in Dumfries, home to tourism and sustainability at the University and set in a culturally rich region.
+In semester 1 you will study at the Adam Smith Business School in Glasgow, where our Gilmorehill campus is also home to The Hunterian.
+Semester 2 will be spent at the School of Interdisciplinary Studies in Dumfries, home to tourism and sustainability at the University and set in a culturally rich region.
 The summer months can be spent either in Glasgow or Dumfries, depending on your dissertation/project topic.

 - Business finance

 - Contemporary issues in human resource management